Sociedade de Turismo e Diversões de Macau: Gambling

 Ho owns eight casinos, including Casino Lisboa, Macau's most famous casino.
 The casino features 107 slots and 146 table games.
 The property has six restaurants and a hotel with 1,000 rooms.

 As casino gambling is illegal in Hong Kong, it is welcomed by tourists.
 Benefiting from the individual traveling policy between Hong Kong and Macau, the business of Casino Lisboa has increased rapidly, especially in the Chinese New Year.
 Within that period, the average daily income is HK$100 million.
-It is predicted that Lisboa will be required to pay HK$800 Million ($103 Million USD) on betting duty.
+It is predicted that Lisboa will be required to pay HK$800 Million (US$103 Million) on betting duty.

 In the 1960s, Ho owned nine casinos in the Philippines; however, Ho abandoned his Philippine business ventures due to conflict with the president.

 Apart from casinos, football, horse race and dog race gambling are the other main income sources of Macau's gambling industry.
 Before football gambling betting rules were established in Hong Kong, football gambling in Macau was very popular among Hong Kong residents.

 For many years, the gambling industry of Macau was solely owned by Ho's STDM.
 At one time Ho controlled up to 70% market share of Macau's gambling business.
 This era of monopoly came to an end in 2000.

 In February 2000, the government of Macau proposed to split Macau's gambling operation into three parts.
 The casinos in Macau were still under STDM, but those in Coloane (路環) and Taipa (氹仔) were opened for bidding.
 At last, in 2002, other casino operators were able to obtain licenses for casinos in Coloane and Taipa.
 The arrival of the Sands Macau and other planned destination resorts, such as The Venetian Macao and the Wynn Macau and those along the Cotai Strip, a Las Vegas Strip-like development.